nextcloud/documentation/admin_manual/enterprise_external_storage/s3_swift_as_primary_object_store_configuration.rst

 Implications
 ------------

-ownCloud in object store mode expects exclusive access to the object store container, because it only stores the binary data for each file.
+Nextcloud in object store mode expects exclusive access to the object store container, because it only stores the binary data for each file.
 The metadata are kept in the local database for performance reasons.

-The current implementation is incompatible with any app that uses direct file I/O and circumvents the ownCloud virtual filesystem.
+The current implementation is incompatible with any app that uses direct file I/O and circumvents the Nextcloud virtual filesystem.
 That includes Encryption and Gallery.
 Gallery stores thumbnails directly in the filesystem, and Encryption causes severe overhead because key files need to be fetched in addition to any requested file.